HOME PAGE * SEARCH * UK KS3 level Science Quizzes for students aged ~13-14

 OK, so now for the details of the electrolysis of hydrochloric acid.

-You can demonstrate the electrolysis of hydrochloric acid using the Hoffman voltammeter with platinum electrodes (right diagram).
 The Hofmann voltammeter is filled with the electrolyte (hydrochloric acid) by opening the taps at the top of the outer tubes to allow any gas to escape.
-The gases formed on the electrolysis of the dilute hydrochloric acid can be collected via the same taps.
+The gases formed on electrolysis of the dilute hydrochloric acid collect in the two tubes above the electrodes and can be collected using the same taps.

-In the simple electrolysis cell (left diagram), the graphite (carbon) electrodes are, through a large rubber bung, 'upwardly' dipped into an solution of dilute hydrochloric acid.
-In this cheap and simple apparatus the gaseous products (hydrogen and chlorine) are collected in small test tubes inverted over the carbon electrodes.
 You have to fill the little test tubes with the electrolyte (dil. hydrochloric acid), hold the liquid in with your finger and carefully invert them over the nearly full electrolysis cell.
 The electrolysis will only take place when electricity is passed through the dilute hydrochloric acid solution.

 In both experiments above the platinum or carbon electrodes are inert.
 You can also use an even simpler apparatus illustrated on the right, using two inert metal wire electrodes.

-The electrolyte hydrochloric acid, provides a high concentration of hydrogen ions H+ and chloride ions Cl– to carry the current during the electrolysis process.
+The electrolyte hydrochloric acid, provides a high concentration of hydrogen ions H+ and chloride ions Cl to carry the current during the electrolysis process.

 The electrode reactions and products of the electrolysis of dil. hydrochloric acid are illustrated by the theory diagram above.

-At the positive anode, the chloride ion, Cl-, is discharged to give chlorine in preference to the hydroxide ion giving oxygen, but only hydrogen can be formed at the negative cathode, because the hydrogen ion is the only positive ion present.
+At the positive anode, the chloride ion, Cl-, is discharged to give chlorine in preference to the hydroxide ion or water giving oxygen, but only hydrogen can be formed at the negative cathode, because the hydrogen ion is the only positive ion present.

 The electrode half-equations for the electrolysis of dilute hydrochloric acid HCl(aq)